pal1000/mesa-dist-win/buildscript/readme.md

 - Visual Studio 2015 or 2017 (Visual 2015 Express may not work due to lack of MFC and ATL support);

-For Visual Studio 2017 you need to install the following components under Desktop Development with C++: Visual Studio 2015 toolchain [as Scons doesn't support Visual Studio 2017 yet](https://bugs.freedesktop.org/show_bug.cgi?id=100202), MFC and ATL support and CMake tools.
+For Visual Studio 2017 you need to install the following components under Desktop Development with C++: Visual Studio 2015 toolset [as Scons doesn't support Visual Studio 2017 yet](https://bugs.freedesktop.org/show_bug.cgi?id=100202), MFC and ATL, CMake tools, Windows 8.1 and 10 SDKs and Standard library modules.
+You also have to patch LLVM source code, read below, as LLVM 4.0 is not yet supported.
 - Mesa source code: ftp://ftp.freedesktop.org/pub/mesa/;
 - [LLVM source code]( http://llvm.org/);

 To build Mesa 13 you have to use LLVM 3.7.1.
 Newer versions don't work because Mesa attempts to link against the removed llvmipa.lib, [see this forum post](https://www.phoronix.com/forums/forum/software/programming-compilers/903537-llvm-3-9-0-missing-llvmipa).
-Also [LLVM 4.0 is not supported yet with Visual Studio build](https://bugs.freedesktop.org/show_bug.cgi?id=100201).
+Also [LLVM 4.0 is not supported yet with Visual Studio build of Mesa](https://bugs.freedesktop.org/show_bug.cgi?id=100201).
+If you have Visual Studio 2017 you have to patch LLVM 3.9.1 by replacing `_MSC_VER == 1900` with `_MSC_VER >= 1900 && _MSC_VER < 2000` in lib\DebugInfo\PDB\DIA\DIASession.cpp inside llvm source code.
 - [S3 texture compresion library source code](https://cgit.freedesktop.org/~mareko/libtxc_dxtn/)

 S3 texture compression library is optional.
 Build it only if you need it.
 You will need [git](https://git-scm.com/) to download S3 texture compression library source code.